 Kenya

-Kadzo is a mom from Kenya who makes a living breaking rocks into gravel to be used in construction.
+Kadzo is a mom from Kenya who makes a living by breaking rocks into gravel to be used in construction.
 She works 10 hours a day, every day.
-But for all that labor, she only earns 18 cents per pile of rock.
+But for all that labor, she earns only 18 cents per pile of rock.
 Thankfully, Kadzo’s daughter, Salama, is sponsored.
 Instead of breaking rocks, Salama dreams of being a teacher, and her mom dreams alongside her.

 Guatemala